Operation Christmas Drop (film): Plot

 An example is given of how a shipment of 10 fir trees arrive there at no cost.
-Firstly, Andrew's Oregon friend donated the trees, and they come via several connections through military flights.
+Andrew's Oregon friend donated the trees, and they come via several connections through military flights.
 The trees are traded in a Guam hotel for sheets and food donations.

 At the base's big solar-powered fundraising event, the rest of Erica's skepticism dissipates and she and Andrew have a moment.
 The next day, as the care packages are being assembled, news of a serious typhoon comes to Guam.
 The planes are grounded, but Erica tells them to keep the faith.

-The weather clears, and Erica opts to disobey her congresswoman's orders to head back to DC.
-Just before the planes are set to takeoff, she shows up to again insist she leave.
+The weather clears, and Erica opts to disobey her congresswoman's orders to head back to Washington.
+Just before the planes are set to take off, she shows up to again insist she leave.
 Erica stands up to her, suggesting she also participate.
 The experience inspires her, revitalizing her Christmas spirit and demonstrating that the tradition is worthwhile and the base should not be closed.

 Romance between Erica and Andrew blooms during these events.